Darky-Lucera/NotificationManager/README.md

     Because it will be only one instance and, in this case, I prefer not to use a Singleton, to avoid having to continually call ```GetInstance```.
     I also don't want to use ~~(an over-designed, ahem)~~ a more complicated pattern to accomplish this simple task.

+* Why is not a header only utility?

+    Because I want it to be compatible with C++11, and static inline variables are a _C++17_ feature..